webix-hub/gitbook-spreadsheet-guide/formatting_numbers.md

 To customize a predefined number format:

-1) Select a cell or a range of cells to apply a custom format to.
+1) Select a cell or a range of cells to apply custom format to.

 2) Click the **Number format** button in the **Number** section: